Practical Nursing Program Overview

 Many students choose to pursue their PN diploma because it requires less time and money to enter the workforce than if they pursued other nursing degree programs.

-The cost of fees, books, uniforms, supplies, transportation, housing, etc. can vary by student.
+The cost of fees, books, uniforms, supplies, transportation, housing, etc. can vary by student and by location.

 Financial aid is available for those who qualify.
 Please contact our admissions team for more information.